JCluzet/42_EXAM/README.md

 # 42_EXAM 🎓
- ## A program almost identical to the 42 pool EXAMS & STUDENT EXAM RANK 02 & 03 & 04 & 05
+ ##  program almost identical to the 42 pool EXAMS & STUDENT EXAM RANK 02 & 03 & 04 & 05
+ ### 📌 This project is not made by 42, it is not identical to the proposed exams and does not reflect your exams at 42
  ## NEW APRIL ExamRank02 available !

  ## 42_EXAM is part of ➡️  **GRADEME.FR** 📡